TwilightTechie/Linux-Perf-Tool-Gecko/README.md

 ...
 Firefox Profiler team for collaboration which was invaluable.
 Their insights and guidance significantly contributed to my understanding of various aspect on Firefox Profiler side.
 We engaged in discussion through the [matrix channel](https://chat.mozilla.org/#/room/#profiler:mozilla.org)

-...The Linux Foundation for organizing this learning-heavy performanced packed project.
+...The Linux Foundation for organizing this learning-heavy performance-packed project.

 ...and finally, Google Open Source for orchestrating the GSoC program and ensuring a fruitful, fun-packed summer.